GSA/digitalgov.gov/content/events/2021/09/2021-09-02-uswds-monthly-call-september-2021.md

 <details>
   <summary>Click to view the full Script!</summary>

-  ## Monthly Call Script with Corresponding Slide Number
+  ## Monthly Call Script - Slide by Slide

   1. Slide 1: Hi there and welcome to the U.S. Web Design System monthly call for September 2021.
 It's been a couple of months since we've seen some of you — and depending on where you live you may be seeing a bit of fall color already, just like the oranges and browns in our logo.